aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 <a id="0x1_aptos_governance_PROPOSAL_STATE_SUCCEEDED"></a>

 This matches the same enum const in voting.
-We have to duplicate it as Move doesn't have support for enums yet.
+We have to duplicate it as Move doesn&apos;t have support for enums yet.

 <pre><code>const PROPOSAL_STATE_SUCCEEDED: u64 &#61; 1;<br/></code></pre>